What Do I Know?

 It was as though, God or Mother Nature (or whoever or whatever you worship) thought they would give this little woman some real perspective.
 As a result, I no longer waste one minute on nonsense; not the news; politics; the weather; not silly pettiness; and sure as hell not on anyone who is toxic.

 This blog may seem cryptic and even a bit…self-indulgent, telling you my feelings without any real facts, but for me, writing is cathartic; a way to make something real for myself and to make sense of what doesn’t make sense.
 I’m sharing it with you because this little community is a sacred place of love and acceptance and I value each one of you.
+Mostly I wanted to share this story (again) to help people open their eyes to their blessings.
+Don’t ever take your joy for granted.
+Don’t take love for granted.
+Shower the people you love with every drop of you.
+Give all you have to every single day.
+Fall in love with your life and remember love is all there is.

 Stay well and safe.
 And cherish each moment as though it’s your last because as my sweet husband always says, everything is fine until it isn’t.